Quick Facts About Egyptian Cotton Sheet Sets

 What to Consider When Buying Egyptian Cotton Sheets

 When shopping for sheets, it’s important to pay attention to percentages.
-Some companies may claim that a sheet set is made of Egyptian cotton, but it could be a small amount that is mixed with another type of cotton.
-These cotton blend sheet sets can have an attractive price, but don’t be fooled.
+Some companies may claim that a sheet set is made of Egyptian cotton, but it could be a small amount that is mixed with another material.
+These blended sheet sets can have an attractive price, but don’t be fooled.
 If you want the real deal, then accept no substitutes.
 Make sure your sheets are 100 percent Egyptian cotton before you buy.

 More Ways to Shop